-TITLE 40.-PUBLIC BUILDINGS, PROPERTY, AND WORKS

-AND WHARVES IN DISTRICT OF COLUMBIA.

-Right of action for death or personal injury within national park or other place under exclusive jurisdiction of United States or governed by state laws, see § 457 of Title 16, Consenvation.

-★ Section 1.
-Public Buildings Commission; members; powers

-Section 346 of this title in the Supplement makes this section applicable to buildings constructed, extended or enlarged under the provisions of chapter 6 of this title in the Supplement.

-"officer in charge of public buildings and grounds" appearing in lines 0 and 10 of this section should read "Director of Public Buildings and Public Parks of the National Capital" by virtue of \$ 4 of this title.

-3. Commission in charge of State, War, and Navy Department Building abolished; duties, etc., of commission and superintendent transferred to director.-

-See \$ 14a of this title.
+TITLE 40.-PUBLIC BUILDINGS, PROPERTY, AND WORKS Chapter 1.-PUBLIC BUILDINGS, GROUNDS, PARKS, AND WHARVES IN DISTRICT OF COLUMBIA.
+Right of action for death or personal injury within national park or other place under exclusive jurisdiction of United States or governed by state laws, see § 457 of Title 16, Conservation. \bigstar Section 1.
+Public Buildings Commission; members; powers and duties.- Section 346 of this title makes this section applicable to buildings constructed, extended or enlarged under the provisions of chapter 6 of this title. "officer in charge of public buildings and grounds" appearing in lines 9 and 10 of this section should read "Director of Public Buildings and Public Parks of the National Capital" by virtue of § 4 of this title.
+3. Commission in charge of State, War, and Navy Department Building abolished; duties, etc., of commission and superintendent transferred to director.- See § 14a of this title.

 ★ 8.
-Estimates and appropriations.-

-"approved and submitted by the Secretary of War" in lines 3 and 4 of this section should read "submitted by him."

-"expended under the direction of the Secretary of War" in the last time should read "expended under his direction."
+Estimates and appropriations.- "approved and submitted by the Secretary of War" in lines 3 and 4 of this section should read "submitted by him." "expended under the direction of the Secretary of War" in the last line should read "expended under his direction."
 This section should have at the end thereof as an additional citation "Feb.
-26, 1025, c.
-330, § 3, 43 Stat.
-933" as that Act authorizes the substitution of "Director of Public Buildings and Public Parks of the National Capital" for "Chief of Engineers."
+26, 1925, c.
+339, § 3, 43 Stat.
+983" as that Act authorizes the substitution of "Director of Public Buildings and Public Parks of the National Capital" for "Chief of Engineers."
 8a.
-Advertisements for proposals for purchases or services rendered for Office of Public Buildings and Public Parks of the National Capital .- After February 11, 1927, section 5 of Title 41 shall not be construed to apply to any purchase or service rendered for the Office of Public Buildings and Public Parks of the National Capital when the aggregate amount involved does not exceed the sum of \$50.
+Advertisements for proposals for purchases or services rendered for Office of Public Buildings and Public Parks of the National Capital.-After February 11, 1927, section 5 of Title 41 shall not be construed to apply to any purchase or service rendered for the Office of Public Buildings and Public Parks of the National Capital when the aggregate amount involved does not exceed the sum of \$50.
+(Feb.

-New.
-This section constitutes a part of \$ 1 of the Executive, etc., Appropriation Act of Feb.
 11, 1927, c.
-104, 44 Stat.
-1070.
+104, § 1, 44 Stat.
+1079.)
+The Act cited to the text is the Executive, etc., Appropriation Act.

-10. Director's duties extended to annex buildings.

-The Mills Building mentioned in this section was at one time occupied by the Navy Department, under lease, but was vacated by the department prior to 1925.

-14. Care, maintenance, etc., of Department of Commerce buildings.-

-See § 14a of this title.
+9a.
+Same; change of name.-The State, War, and Navy Department Building shall hereafter be named the "Department of State Building."
+(July 3, 1930, c.
+846, 46 Stat.
+860.) ★ 10.
+Director's duties extended to annex buildings .- The Mills Building mentioned in this section was at one time occupied by the Navy Department, under lease, but was vacated by the department prior to 1925.
+14. Care, maintenance, etc., of Department of Commerce buildings .-- See § 14a of this title.

 14a.
 Care, maintenance, etc., of Bureau of Standards Building.-The responsibility for the care, maintenance, and protection of the buildings occupied by the Bureau of Standards of the Department of Commerce in the District of Columbia and the disbursement of the funds appropriated therefor, together with all the machinery, tools, equipment, and supplies used or for use, in connection therewith, shall be transferred on July 1, 1926, from the office of Public Buildings and Public Parks of the National Capital to the Secretary of Commerce.
+(Apr.
+20, 1926, c.
+195, Title III, 44 Stat, 346.)
+The Act cited to the text is the State, etc., Departments Appropriation Act.